 - You can change your employee contribution at any time in Workday.

 - Contributions can be used to pay eligible expenses incurred on or after the HSA account is open.
-When you first enroll, McGriff Insurance Services may require additional information to open your HSA.
+When you first enroll, McGriff Employee Benefit Services may require additional information to open your HSA.
 Please respond to emails in a timely manner to avoid forfeiture of the UPG employer contribution to your HSA.

-HSA 2024 Annual IRS Contribution Limits
+HSA 2025 Annual IRS Contribution Limits

 These limits include employer contribution and contributions made outside of UPG.

-- $4,150 for employee only
+- $4,300 for employee only

-- $8,300 for employee + dependents or family
+- $8,550 for employee + dependents or family

 - Up to $1,000 in additional contributions for age 55 and over

-- Combined $8,300 if both spouses are eligible and contributing to an HSA, regardless of their employer (current maximum set by IRS)
+- Combined $8,550 if both spouses are eligible and contributing to an HSA, regardless of their employer (current maximum set by IRS)

 HSA Contributions